 Billie and Winston moved to Alaska in 1976 and stayed there until 1889.
 Billie started volunteering at the local library in Kenai, and because she had been doing genealogical research for a number of years, she was asked to teach an annual, three-day genealogy class at the local college, which she continued for several years.
 The classes led to the forming of the “Kenai Totem Tracers” genealogy group and one of the first genealogy libraries in Alaska.
 She also helped two other cities to form genealogy groups and libraries.

-.
-A Clarita Homecoming is held in odd numbered years at The Clarita Senior Center.
-This year the reunion will be on June 4th.
-Many former residents and graduates will be there.
-There will also be a large display of pictures, of the town, the school different graduating classes and obituaries of former residents.
+A Clarita Homecoming is held in June of odd numbered years at The Clarita Senior Center.
+Many former residents and graduates attend.
+A large collection of pictures, of the town, the school different graduating classes and obituaries of former residents.
 If you have ties to Clarita this would be a wonderful thing to attend.